neuralconfig/ruckus-ztp/README.md

 The ZTP process works as follows:

 1. Add a seed switch to the inventory using `config switch <ip> <username> <password>`
-2. Configure VLANs using `vlan add` or `vlan load`
+2. Customize the base configuration file at `config/base_configuration.txt` if needed
+3. Update the config file with management VLAN and wireless VLANs that match what's in the base config
-3. Enable the ZTP process with `ztp enable`
+4. Enable the ZTP process with `ztp enable`
-4. The agent will automatically:
+5. The agent will automatically:
    - Discover neighboring devices using LLDP and L2 trace
    - Apply the base configuration (which creates VLANs with spanning tree and other initial config)
    - Configure trunk ports between switches with appropriate VLAN tagging